RafaelJP13/api-stargazer/README.md

-# Actix Web Hello World
+# STARGAZER API

-This project demonstrates a simple HTTP server using the [Actix Web](https://actix.rs/) framework in Rust.
-The server responds with a "Hello World!" message when accessed at the root URL (`/`).
+This project is about an API using the [Actix Web](https://actix.rs/) framework in Rust.

 ## Requirements